-In a sentence Published Recently, Justice Osherit Huber-Heyman canceled the conviction of a young man who admitted holding cannabis in a quantity that was not for personal consumption.
+In a sentence Published Recently, Judge Osherit Huber-Heyman canceled the conviction of a young man who confessed to holding hashish In quantities that are not for own consumption.
 She was impressed that the use of hashish was due to severe personal distress and that today the young man's face for rehabilitation.

 According to the indictment, in October 2016 was caught in the house of the young hash weighing 92 grams.
 The hashish is in the refrigerator.
 The Defendant pleaded guilty to a charge of possession of drugs not for personal consumption and was convicted in a plea bargain.

 The probation report states that this is an 25 bachelor with a background of addiction.
 He completed a few years of schooling and partial matriculation, and said that the need to help his family financially while he was studying was difficult for him to do.

 According to the report, the defendant's parents divorced when he was a toddler and he raised his mother.
 His father severed all contact with him and the family's economic situation was poor.
 3 years ago, the father renewed the connection with him because of a severe lung disease from which he suffered.
 Despite the complex circumstances, the young man accompanied his father until he died about a year ago.

 The defendant explained that he had become addicted to cannabis following severe feelings of pain and helplessness during the ongoing treatment of his father and his expected loss.
 He expressed regret and said that today he understands the flaw in his conduct.

 He also noted that the criminal proceedings against him had shocked him to the point where he decided to be self-medicated.
 He went on his own initiative to the Addictions Center and integrated into individual therapy.